Eliot Weinberger: Life and work

 Weinberger's long collaboration and friendship with the Nobel Prize–winning writer and poet Octavio Paz, which began when Weinberger was a teenager, led to many translations of Paz's work, including The Poems of Octavio Paz, In Light of India, and Sunstone.
 Among his other translations of Latin American literature are Vicente Huidobro's Altazor, Xavier Villaurrutia's Nostalgia for Death, and Jorge Luis Borges' Seven Nights.
 His edition of Borges’ Selected Non-Fictions received the National Book Critics Circle Award for criticism.

 The author of a study of Chinese poetry translation, 19 Ways of Looking at Wang Wei, Weinberger is a translator of the poetry of the poet Bei Dao, and the editor of The New Directions Anthology of Classical Chinese Poetry, also a TLS "International Book of the Year."
 He is the series editor of Calligrams: Writings from and on China, jointly published by Chinese University of Hong Kong Press and New York Review Books.
 Among the other books he has edited are the anthologies American Poetry Since 1950: Innovators & Outsiders and World Beat: International Poetry Now from New Directions.

 He is a frequent contributor to the London Review of Books and occasional contributor to the New York Review of Books.
 From 2015 to 2017, he was the literary editor of the Murty Classical Library of India.
 He serves on the Advisory Boards of the Margellos World Republic of Letters (Yale University Press) and the Board of Directors of New Directions Publishing.

 In 2000, Weinberger became the first U.S. literary writer to be awarded the Order of the Aztec Eagle by the government of Mexico.
 He was chosen by the German organization Dropping Knowledge as one of a hundred "world's most innovative thinkers."
 At the 2005 PEN World Voices Festival, he was presented as a "Post-National Writer."
 He lives in New York City.

+Criticism

+Weinberger's 2007 article "Mandaeans", published in Harper's Magazine, was sharply criticized by many Mandaeans, as the article described the Mandaeans' allegedly negative views of other religions and ethnic groups.